democracyworks/bifrost/README.md

 with the incoming context.
 If it cannot take from the response channel within the timeout, it will create a 504 response.

+For interceptors that should have exclusive access to the response channel, use `handler` instead, which assocs a 500 response when the response channel closes unexpectedly.

 Bifrost requests are Pedestal requests with the following changes:

 * On GET and DELETE